• Skip to primary navigation

 For this recipe, my backstraps weren’t exactly the same size.
 One was about ½ an inch thinner than the other, meaning it cooked faster and I removed it from the grill before the second one.

-If you don’t have a thermometer or temperature probe, I always think it’s best to error on the side of underdone, as you can always cook the venison a little longer after resting and slicing.
+If you don’t have a thermometer or temperature probe, I always think it’s best to error on the side of underdone.
+You can always cook the venison a little longer after resting and slicing.
 It’s hard to rescue a deer steak once it’s been cooked too long!

 Smoked and Pan Seared Backstrap